scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 utilization for remote desktop sessions, and efficient numerics libraries are configured.

-BCE provides ready-made images for end-users, and the "recipe" for setting up the image using Packer is maintained on GitHub.
+BCE provides ready-made images for end-users, and the “recipe” for setting up the image using Packer is maintained on GitHub.
 Lists of Python packages are maintained in a separate requirements file, and all setup is done via a master Bash script.
 It is currently common for individuals to *only* distribute